gooddata/gooddata-ui-sdk/libs/sdk-embedding/api/sdk-embedding.api.md

 import { GdcExport } from '@gooddata/api-model-bear';
 import { GdcVisualizationObject } from '@gooddata/api-model-bear';

-// Warning: (ae-internal-missing-underscore) The name "addListener" should be prefixed with an underscore because the declaration is marked as @internal
-//
 // @internal (undocumented)
 export function addListener(listener: GdcMessageEventListener, target?: Window & typeof globalThis): void;